cosmicjs/rest-api-docs/source/includes/metafields.md

 You can use optional validation parameters to make sure editors on the Web Dashboard enter the correct values.

-> Example Request with Validations
+> Example Metafields with Validations

 ```json
 {